 After an accident, you will be dealing with financial and physical problems.
 With a personal injury attorney supporting you, you can at least lessen your concerns about how to deal with the court system and insurance companies.

 Queens Accident Statistics

-The Department of Health has put together statistics regarding car accidents in Queens.
-From 2012-2014 the study found that car injuries were the 4th leading cause of injury related deaths, the 3rd leading cause for emergency room visits and the 2nd leading cause of injury related hospitalizations.
+The Department of Health has put together statistics regarding vehicle collisions in Queens.
+From 2012-2014 the study found that car accidents were the 4th leading cause of injury related deaths, the 3rd leading cause for emergency room visits and the 2nd leading cause of injury related hospitalizations.